jitterbit/charts/charts/agent-group/README.md

 # agent-group

-The [agent-group](https://github.com/jitterbit/charts) is a group of Jitterbit Private Agents of the [Jitterbit Harmony](https://jitterbit.com) platform.
+The [agent-group](https://github.com/jitterbit/charts) is a group of Private Agents of the [Jitterbit Harmony](https://jitterbit.com) platform.

 This chart bootstraps an `agent-group` stateful set on a [Kubernetes](https://kubernetes.io) namespace using the